-It may sound obvious but looking around and cross-checking the specification of cruise ships against your requirements is the best way to ensure you get what you’re looking for.
+It may sound obvious but looking around and cross-checking cruise ship reviews against your requirements is the best way to ensure you get what you’re looking for.
 There are also some really cool websites out there that’ll post super useful guides on how to choose your perfect cruise or help you decide which cruise liner is best for you.

 After seven days aboard, you may get sick of the sea but it’s unlikely that you’ll get sea sick.
-Most ships are so well stabilised that you can barely even feel them moving, particularly if you’re sailing along calmer waters in the Caribbean for example.
-Sophisticated radars help the captain to avoid areas of bad weather and over-the-counter medication will also be available should you come down with anything.
+Most ships are so well stabilised that you can barely even feel them moving, particularly if you’re sailing along calmer waters (the Caribbean Sea is a good start for first timers).
+Sophisticated radars help the captain to avoid areas of bad weather and over-the-counter medication is available if you need it.

 Not at all.
 It’s nice to be able to put your feet on dry land from time to time but you certainly aren’t forced to.
-If anything, that’s the point when the pool and other amenities will be at their quietest as most cruisers will likely be off exploring.
+If anything, that’s when the pool and other amenities will be at their quietest, as most cruisers will likely be off exploring.

 So you’ve selected the type of cruise you want to go on but can’t decide where to sail?
 Well, like with any holiday, it’s vital to get the destination starboard.
 Sorry, *right.
 Luckily, we’ve penned this super useful guide on the world’s most popular cruise routes to help you find exactly what you’re after.

-The majority of ships have Wi-Fi hotspots dotted around in internet café style centres or other designated areas so you can still check your emails and (almost literally) surf the web.
+The majority of ships have wi-fi hotspots dotted around in internet café style centres or other designated areas so you can still check your emails and (almost literally) surf the web.
+Larger cruise liners can offer 24-hour wi-fi access in various public areas however, it is worth bearing in mind that this comes at a cost - internet packages can be purchased before or during your cruise.
 A daily news sheet may also be delivered to your room along with your itinerary each morning and you can often make calls from the phone in your cabin.

-There are a huge number of rules and regulations in place that each ship must follow in order to protect the safety of passengers and crew members.
-These cover everything from fire safety to maritime security whilst everyone on board must participate in a drill prior to departure that includes instructions on locating and correct use of life jackets and finding your assigned lifeboat.
+From fire safety briefings to maritime security, there are a huge number of rules and regulations in place that each ship must follow in order to protect the safety of passengers and crew members.
+And, prior to departure, everyone on board will be briefed on locating and using life jackets and finding your assigned lifeboat.
 All ships also operate under SOLAS, which are international rules regarding Safety of Life at Sea.

-We’d recommend sampling one of these top mini cruises to try out cruising so you can get a taste of exactly what to expect if you’re considering a longer trip.
+We’d recommend sampling a two to four-day mini cruise so you can get a taste of exactly what to expect if you’re considering a longer trip.
 This essential guide to your first cruise holiday also provides lots of useful pointers if you still have any lingering FA-Cruise.